OpenVisualCloud/SVT-VP9/Docs/svt-vp9_encoder_user_guide.md

 <br>
 Where 0xFFFFC0000FFFFC0000 and 0x00003FFFF00003FFFF are masks for sockets 0 and 1 respectively on a dual 6140 system.

+## Appendix A Encoder Parameters
+### 1. Thread management parameters

+LogicalProcessorNumber (-lp) and TargetSocket (-ss) parameters are used to management thread affinity on Windows and Ubuntu OS.
+These are some examples how you use them together.

+If LogicalProcessorNumber and TargetSocket are not set, threads are managed by OS thread scheduler.

+>SvtVp9EncApp.exe -i in.yuv -w 3840 -h 2160 –lp 40
+If only LogicalProcessorNumber is set, threads run on 40 logical processors.
+Threads may run on dual sockets if 40 is larger than logical processor number of a socket.

+NOTE: On Windows, thread affinity can be set only by group on system with more than 64 logical processors.
+So, if 40 is larger than logical processor number of a single socket, threads run on all logical processors of both sockets.

+>SvtVp9EncApp.exe -i in.yuv -w 3840 -h 2160 –ss 1
+If only TargetSocket is set, threads run on all the logical processors of socket 1.

+>SvtVp9EncApp.exe -i in.yuv -w 3840 -h 2160 –lp 20 –ss 0
+If both LogicalProcessorNumber and TargetSocket are set, threads run on 20 logical processors of socket 0.
+Threads guaranteed to run only on socket 0 if 20 is larger than logical processor number of socket 0.

 ## Legal Disclaimer